bgrayburn/ecm-modbot/README.md

 ## Todos
 - [X] add the ability to update the policies using natural language
+- [X] use zod unions to specify objects for each action
+- [ ] use zod to validate command messages and provide meaningful feedback
 - [ ] add voting system
-- [ ] add chat history to prompt context
+- [X] add chat history to prompt context
 - [ ] add help for specific commands
 - [ ] add the ability to direct chat users to instruct them why actions were taken against them
 - [ ] add tests